cykod/Quintus-website/public/guide/core.md

 You generally don't want to override the `init` method of a component, which is called when the component is created but has not yet been added to an object.
 Instead you should override the `added` method which is called once the component has actually been added to an existing sprite.
 The object the component is added to is stored in the `entity` property.

-Method are generally added to the entity under the namespace of the component, but you can also extend the main object directly by adding in an `extend` property to the component.
+Methods are generally added to the entity under the namespace of the component, but you can also extend the main object directly by adding in an `extend` property to the component.

 For example, to create a `pistol` component that has its own method called `refillAmmo` and adds a method on the player called `fire` you could write: